 The Lord Marshal, leader of the Necromongers from the Riddick franchise.

-Subverted and played straight with Emperor Zhark in the Thursday Next series.
+Emperor Zhark in the Thursday Next series.
 In his book series he regularly destroys and enslaves whole worlds.
 In person he's a pretty nice guy, though he does tend to overreact a bit, like responding to a shoot out in a Western book by deploying Space Marines.

 Paul Atreides, the hero of Dune, brought his dynasty to supreme power by threatening to destroy the all-important Spice.